yireo/yireo-slides/slides/yireo/running_m2.md

 --
 - I am just a simple Dutch guy
-    - Bits of cool stuff
-    - Some best practices
-    - Perhaps some insights?

 --
 - Difference between running from running
     - Operations vs performance